okTurtles/dnschain/docs/How-do-I-use-it.md

 Yes, you can use a public DNSChain server, but it's far better to use your own because it gives you more privacy, makes you more resistant to censorship, and provides you with a stronger guarantee that the responses you get haven't been tampered with by a malicious server.

-Those who do not own their own server or VPS can use their friend's (as long as they trust that person).
-DNSChain servers will sign all of their responses, thus protecting your from MITM attacks. *(NOTE: signing is not yet implemented, but will be soon)*
+If you cannot run your own, you should do one or more of the following:

+- Use a server that you have __good__ reason to trust (a close friend's).
+- Use multiple servers that are independently run and verify that the responses you get from them all match.
+The more servers you query, the more likely it is the answer is accurate.
+Note that this only applies to using the [RESTful API](What-is-it.md#API), _not DNS._

-You can, if you must, use a public DNSChain server.
-Simply [set your computer's DNS settings](https://startpage.com/do/search?q=how+to+change+DNS+settings) to one of these.
-Note that some of the servers must be used with [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy).
+Here are some public servers.
+You can [set your computer's DNS settings](https://startpage.com/do/search?q=how+to+change+DNS+settings) to one of these.
+Note that some of the servers must be used with [DNSCrypt](https://github.com/jedisct1/dnscrypt-proxy).

 |                          IP or DNSCrypt provider                           |        [DNSCrypt](http://dnscrypt.org/) Supported?         | Logs |    Location    |                          Owner                          |     Notes      |
 |----------------------------------------------------------------------------|------------------------------------------------------------|------|----------------|---------------------------------------------------------|----------------|